 ASC 740 provides that a tax benefit from an uncertain tax position may be recognized when it is more-likely-than-not that the position will be sustained in a court of last resort, based on the technical merits.
-If more-likely-than-not, the amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized upon examination, including compromise settlements.
+If more-likely-than-not, the amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination, including compromise settlements.
 For tax positions not meeting the more-likely-than-not threshold, no tax benefit is recorded.
-We have estimated \$1.0 million and \$0.5 million of uncertain tax positions as of June 30, 2023 and 2022, respectively, related to state income taxes and federal and state research tax credits.
+The Company has estimated \$1.1 million and \$0.9 million of uncertain tax positions as of September 30, 2023 and December 31, 2022, respectively, related to state income taxes. and federal and state research tax credits.

-Our policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense within the statement of operations.
+The Company's policy is to recognize interest expense and penalties accrued on any unrecognized tax benefits as a component of income tax expense within the statement of operations.
+The Company recognized \$0.004 million and \$0.003 million of interest expense and penalties as a component of income tax expense during the nine months ended September 30, 2023 and 2022, respectively.